Logo

 Our students are the decision-makers of the future.
 Armed with an ethos of social responsibility, they can make a significant footprint in the local community.

 Andrew Lenehan is student enrichment manager at Manchester Metropolitan University.
-The university has been shortlisted in the Outstanding Contribution to the Local Community category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+The university was shortlisted in the Outstanding Contribution to the Local Community category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.